 The basic concepts of WS-BPEL can be applied in one of two ways.
 A WS-BPEL process can define a business protocol role, using the notion of abstract process.
 For example, in a supply-chain protocol, the buyer and the seller are two distinct roles, each with its own abstract process.
 Their relationship is typically modeled as a partner link.
-Abstract processes use all the concepts of WS-BPEL but approach data handling in a way that reflects the level of abstract processes handle only protocol-relevant data.
+Abstract processes use all the concepts of WS-BPEL but approach data handling in a way that reflects the level of abstraction required to describe public aspects of the business protocol.
+Specifically, abstract processes handle only protocol-relevant data.
 WS-BPEL provides a way to identify protocol-relevant data as message properties.
 In addition, abstract processes use nondeterministic data values to hide private aspects of behavior.